Media-Smart/volkscv/volkscv/metrics/classification/README.md

 ## Introduction
-This is an open source classification based metric toolbox based on Python and Numpy.
+This is an open source toolbox of classification based metrics based on Python and Numpy.

 ## Features
 - The toolbox contains most commonly used metrics in classification tasks in model training